TV Ludo Game

 Which is really surprising because I'd always assumed that Ludo sets were still reliable sellers in the 60's and 70's.

-And that's even without the added oomph of a Camberwick branding.
+Even without the added oomph of a Camberwick branding.

 So,quite what the story is with this one I'm not sure.